28.3.09

 1. Demonstrate an advanced understanding of globalisation and postcoloniality as theories of transnational cultural flows.

-2. Place selected New Zealand literary texts within the context of international creative influences.
+2. Relate New Zealand literary texts to international creative influences.

-4. Develop written, spoken, and creative responses to course texts and theories at postgraduate level.
+4. Develop written, spoken, and creative forms of critical inquiry as responses to contemporary New Zealand fiction and poetry.

 Assessment: